 Requirements differ depending on your major and/or college.
 Once you have accumulated sufficient credits and taken the necessary prerequisite coursework, your advisor will file the paperwork for your transfer.
 This happens after you have earned at least 24 credits, and before you earn 75 credits.

-You will be assigned a new faculty advisor by the degree-granting college once you transfer out of University College.
+You will be assigned a new faculty advisor by the degree-granting college once you transfer out of University College for Academic Success.
 For questions regarding who your new advisor is, call the appropriate academic department.

 Major Selection & Career Exploration